Be Wary of Project Cure

 The California Attorney General reported that in 1998 and 1999, only about 13% of Project Cure's funds had been used for charitable purposes .

 Michael Evers is the adopted son of H. Ray Evers, M.D., who is considered to be the "father" of chelation therapy, which I regard as one of the serious forms of quackery .
 In 1985, Michael founded the Health Alternatives Legal Foundation (HALF), which described itself as a nonprofit public interest law center whose purposes included defending "alternative" health care practitioners and initiating antitrust litigation challenging medical practice laws .
 HALF published a few newsletters and became involved in a few lawsuits but became quiescent after Michael took over Project Cure.
 Michael now identifies himself as Project Cure's president.
-His annual salary has risen from $132,000 in 1998 to $192,000 in 2010.
+His annual salary has risen from $132,000 in 1998 to $230,536 in 2014.
+Project Cure's Form 990 tax returns give the following numbers:

 A Recent Investigation